CTC Local Group ride

-Nominated by CTC members or groups, the winners are selected by the CTC Council and the awards presented at the CTC Annual Dinner.
+Nominated by CTC members or groups, the winners are selected by the CTC Council and the awards presented at the AGM.
 A simple nomination form starts the process off, either download the nomination form from the bottom of the page, obtain a copy from your CTC Member Group or call the CTC helpline on 0844 736 8450.
 The winners are not just local heroes: reading their stories is an inspiration to anyone interested in cycling; from the local to the national level, and these awards are a just recognition of their achievements.

 A new award was introduced in 2009 in memory of Gordon Selway who was a life-long cycle campaigner: "Local Campaigning Achievement of the Year" recognises any individual or group who has achieved a significant result for cycling in the year and is not limited to CTC members or affiliates.

 To nominate a CTC Member for Volunteer of the Year complete the attached form and send it to Sue Cherry and National Office.
-Deadline, Friday 15th February.

 CTC is made up of thousands of volunteers, who give their time to organise rides, campaign to make our roads and trails better and encourage more people to experience the joys of cycling.
 Every year CTC honours those to make us who we are.
 Find out more about the 2015 Volunteer of the Year winners.